 Please assist the school by naming all your child's property and encourage your child to collect their items of lost property from Pupil Reception.

-The school cannot accept responsibility for any lost items such as mobile phones or coats.
+The school cannot accept responsibility for any lost items such as mobile phones, other electronic items or coats.